Midukki

 Midukki was an Indian reality television series in a beauty pageant style which was aired on the Mazhavil Manorama channel.

 The first season of the show was hosted by Mollywood actress Rima Kallingal.
-Sneha Unnikrishnan was declared as the winner of the show.
-Popular choreographer Sajna Najam did the choreography for the contestants' performances.
-It was replaced by Uggram Ujjwalam.
+Sneha Unnikrishnan was declared the winner of the show.
+Popular choreographer Sajna Najam handled the choreography for the contestants' performances.
+The show was replaced by Uggram Ujjwalam.